theskinofthings2020/theskinofthings2020/index.md

 # Themes

 Each day we will discuss a different theme/perspective.
 The themes have overlap and should be considered as inspirations, not as limitations.
-Over the past years these specific themes have intrigued and inspired us and we hope they will attract many different views.
+Over the past years these specific themes have intrigued and inspired us and we hope they will attract many interesting contributions.

 The order of the themes may change, so we haven't yet put dates in here.
 We keep updating information about invited speakers.